jundalisay/superb/content/en/superphysics/principles/chapter-07.md

-### The Law of Conservation of Idea as the Origin of Movement
+## A Dynamic Existence

-Since each mind is unique, and since everything is a mind, with each mind being an idea from the viewpoint of the Creator, then we establish this principle of uniqueness as **The Law of Conservation of Idea**.
+Since each mind is unique, and since everything is a mind, then all minds must move to keep its uniqueness and separation from others. <!-- with each mind being an idea from the viewpoint of the Creator, then we establish this principle of uniqueness as **The Law of Conservation of Idea**.
 - The need to be unique causes the separation between minds and objects.
-- This creation of separation then creates change and movement.
+- This creation of separation then creates change and movement.    --> **Under this paradigm, movement is originally caused by internal differences and not by external forces.**

-Under this paradigm, movement is originally caused by internal differences and not by external forces.
 Even the external forces from heat really come from the internal nature of hotness that easily affects or moves objects that are internally predisposed to be affected by heat.

 Movement arises from the differences in internal natures.
 This explains why:
 - some objects are easily moveable, while others are difficult to move